PaulShpilsher/minivault/README.md

   Implements adapters for logging and LLM (Ollama) API.
   Handles external communication and persistence.

+- **Config (`config/`)**
+  Centralized configuration management.
+Loads environment variables and provides settings to the rest of the application.

 - **Mocks (`mocks/`)**
   Test doubles for all ports/interfaces, used in unit tests.